+The WAIFW matrix structure allows for similar levels of transmission within the vulnerable and between the protective shielders sub-population (β1).
+Shielders themselves can subsequently contact the remainder sub-population at a different level (β2), with the remainder population having greater levels of contact with one other (β3).
+Transmission between the vulnerable and remainder sub-populations was assumed to be much lower than with other sub-populations (β4).

 Modelling Enhanced Shielding

 To model the effect of an enhanced shielding strategy on COVID-19 transmission, four intervention “phases” were considered.
-These phases describe social distancing measures which aim to control a simulated COVID-19 epidemic.
-Interventions were modelled as alterations in the R0 values (translated into β values), representing changes in infectious pressure resulting from these control measures.
+These phases describe social distancing measures which aim to control a COVID-19 epidemic.
+Interventions were modelled as alterations in the reproduction number (R) values (translated into β values) (eqn 1.2), representing changes in infectious pressure resulting from these control measures.

-In the context of the enhanced shielding strategy, the intervention phases were assumed to impact the βX values differently, to reflect the loosening or tightening of social distancing measures throughout the progression of the outbreak (Table M4).
-The transition from phase 1 to phase 2 represents the hard lockdown implemented on the 24th March 2020, phase 3 represents a progressive release (for the remainder subpopulation) or tightening (for the vulnerable subpopulation) of restrictions applied over a 12 week period.
+In the context of an enhanced shielding strategy, the intervention phases were assumed to impact the R values (and subsequently the β values) differently within/between each sub-population, to reflect the loosening or tightening of social distancing measures throughout the progression of the outbreak (Table M4).
+The transition from phase 1 to phase 2 represents the hard lockdown implemented on the 24th March 2020, phase 3 represents a progressive release (for the remainder subpopulation) or tightening (for the vulnerable subpopulation) of restrictions applied over a 12-week period.
 Phase 4 represents the end point of the gradual transition of phase 3.
+The model simulations start on day 0 and lockdown is implemented on a selected “trigger day" which corresponds to where the proportion of total recovered individuals (Rtot) is 0.06 seven days after the trigger day.
+The R values that are modelled in the baseline scenario are also shown in table M4 and were used to calculate the β values used in each phase.

 Table M4 – Description of Phased Enhanced Shielding Strategy